dimitri/pgloader/pgloader.1.md

 	at the beginning of the data loading, and the resulting view will then be dropped at the end of the data loading.

+  - *MATERIALIZE ALL VIEWS*

+    Same behaviour as *MATERIALIZE VIEWS* using the dynamic list of views as returned by MySQL rather than asking the user to specify the list.

   - *INCLUDING ONLY TABLE NAMES MATCHING*

 	Introduce a comma separated list of table names or *regular expression*